shirakaba/react-nativescript/README.md

 # In the root of your NativeScript project.
-npm install --save file:../react-nativescript/react-nativescript npm install --save react npm install --save-dev @types/react
+npm install --save file:../react-nativescript/react-nativescript npm install --save react
+# OPTIONAL: Only required if you would like Hot Module Reloading:
+npm install --save-dev "git+https://github.com/shirakaba/react-nativescript-hot-loader.git" npm install --save-dev @types/react

 # Build and run your project like so: